learn-academy-2023-delta/text-based-game-the-backpacker/game-plan.md

     Name saw a crowd at one of the (food stand type) and decided join in.
 If they all thought it was delicious, there must be something to it.
 After a short wait, name got (food name) and turned down the street towards the stadium.

-	- Go watch a sporting event in person (famous team/sport) - something unique about the team
+	- Go watch a sporting event in person (famous team/sport) - something unique about the team This was the first time name had seen (sporting event) live.
+At that moment, name knew they were in another country, and experiencing the culture first-hand.

+    FINAL TIME TO GUESS ^^^^^^

+    Name couldn't wait to tell all their friends back home how amazing (COUNTRY) was!